EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_raw_partitions.md

 LIMIT 100
 ```

-**Implementation**.
-Downloaded sample of 50 days.
-The days were selected from data available from January 15 to December 15 each year from 2019 to 2021.
-Only week days were considered and random seeds were defined. **Code** can be found at `notebooks/katana_bounds.ipynb` (1.1  Sample dates).
+*Implementation*.
+Data was sampled from 50 days.
+The days were selected from January 15 to December 15 per year from 2019 to 2021.
+Only week days were considered and random seeds were defined.

 - Lines 21,904,128
 - Jams 507,139,112

-Stored at `lines/`.
+Code can be found at `notebooks/katana_bounds.ipynb` (1.1  Sample dates) and funtions from `src/runners/split_polygon.py`.
+The data can be found at the S3 bucket in `shared/spd-sdv-omitnik-waze/corona/geo_partition/lines/line_wkt_count_*.csv`

 <br>

-2. Coarse grid for lines using H3 Grid resolution 1 and resolution 2.
+**2. Coarse grid for lines using H3 Grid resolution 1 and resolution 2. **

 This step was implemented as consequence of the slow run time of katana grid.
 So the idea is to first intersect tiles (hexagons) with lines.
 Every grid has one millon or less lines included.

-**Implementation**.
+*Implementation*.
 Code can be found in the code at `src/runners/split_polygon.py` function `create_coarse_grid()`.
 The data can be found at the S3 bucket in `shared/spd-sdv-omitnik-waze/corona/geo_partition/coarse_id/coarse_grid_sample.csv`

 <br>

-3. Katana function to create squares.
+**3. Katana function to create squares.**

 In this step we used the katana method to create a grid that is proportional to the density of data.
 I.e. if there is more data, then the tile is smaller.
 São Paulo should have several tiles and the amazon should have one.
 Example attached in html.

-**Implementation**.
+*Implementation*.
 Code can be found at `src/runners/split_polygon.py` function `create_squares()`.
 This function creates the katana grid considering the polygon defined for Latin-America.
 The function `_threshold_density_func()` defines if a square is big enough considering the number of jams in the square proposed represent less than 0.1% of the jams observed in the data sampled in step 1.

 The output is a table with the polygon per square and can be found at the S3 bucket in `shared/spd-sdv-omitnik-waze/corona/geo_partition/geo_id/{cm}/geo_grid_area_{cm}.csv`